- Does this patient have rheumatoid arthritis?

 Synovial fluid analysis: Synovial fluid in active RA demonstrates an inflammatory process with a predominant polymorphonuclear leukocytosis above 2,000/mm3.
 Concomitant infections and crystalline arthritis should always be ruled out via gram stain, culture and crystal analysis.

-Figure 1).
-Magnetic resonance imaging (MRI) and color Doppler ultrasonography (US) are sensitive techniques for identifying bone erosions and synovitis, especially in early disease.
+).
+High resolution small coil magnetic resonance imaging (MRI) and color Doppler ultrasonography (US) are sensitive techniques for identifying bone erosions and synovitis, especially in early disease.
+Figure 1

-Infectious panel: As some of the therapeutic agents for RA may increase the risk of infections or reactivation of tuberculosis or hepatitis B, generally it is recommended to screen for tuberculosis, hepatitis B and C, and HIV prior to starting therapy or at the baseline visit if possible.
+Infectious panel: As some of the therapeutic agents for RA may increase the risk of infections or reactivation of tuberculosis or hepatitis B, generally it is recommended to screen for tuberculosis, hepatitis B and C, and HIV prior to starting therapy.

-For the initial work-up for suspected RA, we generally recommend checking a complete blood count (CBC) with differential, comprehensive metabolic panel (CMP) to include liver enzymes (LFTs), ESR, CRP, RF, and anti ccp antibody.
-Prior to initiation of pharmacologic agents, testing for latent tuberculosis, serological testing for hepatitis, and baseline chest X-ray should also be performed.
-Plain film radiographs of hands, wrists, and feet should also be obtained.
-Plain film radiographs of the cervical spine – anterior-posterior, lateral, and flexion/extension views - should be obtained if there are any cervical spine symptoms, or prior to surgery.
+For the initial work-up for suspected RA, we generally recommend checking a complete blood count (CBC) with differential, comprehensive metabolic panel (CMP) to include liver enzymes (LFTs), ESR, CRP, RF, and anti CCP antibody.
+Prior to initiation of pharmacologic agents, testing for latent tuberculosis, serological testing for hepatitis, and baseline chest radiographs should also be performed.
+Plain films of hands, wrists, and feet should also be obtained.
+Plain film radiographs of the cervical spine anterior-posterior, lateral, and flexion/extension views - should be obtained if there are any cervical spine symptoms, or prior to surgery.

 How should patients be managed?

 The goals in treating RA are to minimize inflammation which causes pain and swelling and slow the development of erosions and joint destruction.
-Early diagnosis and therapeutic intervention along with frequent and regular monitoring are recommended strategies from expert panels to achieve and maintain disease control.
-A strategy of treating to a target of low disease activity or disease remission is the best approach to management.
-Screening should also be performed for conditions RA patients are at higher risk for, such as coronary artery disease, which is associated with sustained inflammation, and osteopenia, and osteoporosis.
+Early diagnosis and therapeutic intervention along with frequent and regular monitoring are recommended by expert panels to maximize the likelihood of achieving and maintaining optimal disease control.
+A strategy of treating to a target of low disease activity or disease remission (treat to target; T2T) is the best approach for optimal long-term outcomes.
+Screening should also be performed for conditions RA patients are at high risk for, such as coronary artery disease, which is associated with sustained inflammation, and osteopenia/osteoporosis.
+Management recommendations are discussed with regard to both initial assessment and subsequent evaluation.

-Nonsteroidal anti-inflammatory drugs (NSAIDS): NSAIDs are anti-inflammatory medications and are typically used on an as needed basis to control symptomatic pain and inflammation in RA exacerbations.
+Nonsteroidal anti-inflammatory drugs (NSAIDS): NSAIDs are typically used on an as needed basis to control joint pain and inflammation.
 Monitoring of renal and hepatic function and hemoglobin/hematocrit at baseline and at regular intervals is necessary to screen for NSAID toxicity.
 Consideration of comorbidities such as hypertension, coronary artery disease, as well as the risk of gastrointestinal effects including gastritis and peptic ulcer disease should also be considered.

-Systemic and intra-articular glucocorticoids (GCs): Systemic GCs may be utilized in early disease or for disease flares.
-They typically provide short-term anti-inflammatory benefit, but due to potential toxicities with long-term use, GCs should be tapered as quickly as possible.
+Systemic and intra-articular glucocorticoids (GCs): Systemic GCs may be utilized in early disease (often as bridge therapy while awaiting the efficacy of DMARDs or biologic agents) or for disease flares.
+They typically provide short-term anti-inflammatory benefit, but due to potential toxicities with long-term use (osteopenia, cataracts, increased susceptibility to infections, etc.) GCs should generally be tapered as quickly as possible.
 For one or two affected joints, intra-articular injections of GC may alleviate pain and swelling.

-Hydroxychloroquine (HCQ) and sulfasalazine (SSZ): HCQ or SSZ are typically used in combination for treatment of milder RA.
-Most common toxicities of HCQ and SSZ include gastrointestinal upset and rash.
-HCQ requires a yearly ophthalmologic exam.
+Hydroxychloroquine (HCQ) and sulfasalazine (SSZ): HCQ or SSZ may be used singly or in combination for treatment of mild to moderate RA.
+They may also be used with MTX (triple DMARD) therapy for patients not responsive to a single csDMARD.
+The most common toxicities of SSZ include gastrointestinal upset and rash.
+HCQ is generally well-tolerated but requires a yearly ophthalmologic exam to monitor for retinal toxicity.

 Summary of biologic disease modifying anti-rheumatic drugs

-Anti-tumor necrosis factors (TNF) alpha inhibitors: Etanercept, adalimumab, infliximab, golimumab and certolizumab are TNF alpha inhibitors approved for treatment of RA.
+Anti-tumor necrosis factors (TNF) inhibitors: Etanercept, adalimumab, infliximab, golimumab and certolizumab are TNF inhibitors that are FDA approved for treatment of RA.
 These medications improve the signs and symptoms of RA and slow radiographic progression of joint damage.
-The TNF alpha inhibitors are administered subcutaneously except for infliximab which is an intravenous infusion.
+The TNF inhibitors are administered subcutaneously except for infliximab which is an intravenous infusion.
 Typically, TNF alpha inhibitors are used in combination with MTX.
-Common side effects include either injection site reactions or infusion reactions.
-TNF alpha inhibitor use may increase the risk of reactivation of TB or hepatitis B, as well as the development of lymphoproliferative conditions, solid tumors, demyelinating disorders, drug induced lupus reactions, or exacerbation of pre-existing heart failure.
+Side effects include injection site reactions or infusion reactions.
+TNF inhibitor use may increase the risk of reactivation of TB or hepatitis B, as well as the development of lymphoproliferative conditions, solid tumors, demyelinating disorders, drug induced lupus reactions, or exacerbation of pre-existing heart failure.
 Patients should be screened for prior TB exposure, hepatitis B and C, and HIV prior to starting a TNF alpha inhibitor.

-Monoclonal antibody to CD20: Rituximab is infused as one dose repeated two weeks later.
-Common side effects are infusion reactions, which are minimized with an intravenous methylprednisolone infusion administered prior to the rituximab infusion.
+Anti-CD20 monoclonal antibody: Rituximab targets B cells and is infused IV as one dose repeated two weeks later.
+Common side effects are infusion reactions, which are minimized by intravenous methylprednisolone administered prior to rituximab.
 Rituximab has an increased risk of reactivation of hepatitis B and screening should take place prior to starting rituximab.

-CTLA-4 antagonist to block T cell co-stimulation: Abatacept is a non TNF alpha inhibitor biologic agent and may be administered as a subcutaneous injection or as an intravenous infusion.
-Abatacept should also be used in caution in patients with chronic obstructive pulmonary disease (COPD).
+CTLA4-Ig: Abatacept blocks T cell co-stimulation and may be administered subcutaneously or intravenously.
+Abatacept should be used in caution in patients with chronic obstructive pulmonary disease (COPD).

-Ultimately, treatment of RA is a decision between the patient and their clinician and requires frequent, close monitoring.
-If patients are intolerant or resistant to initial nbDMARD therapy, starting additional nbDMARDs or switching to a different DMARD (either biologic or nonbiologic depending on patient prognostic factors, cost, comorbidities, and patient preference) is recommended.
+Ultimately, the treatment plan for an RA patient should be a shared decision between the patient and her/his clinician.
+Frequent, close monitoring and open communication between patient and health care provider are required for optimal outcomes.
 Active inflammation and pain can be treated with short courses of NSAIDs and intra-articular or systemic glucocorticoids as needed.
 Treatment should be adjusted every 3-6 months to achieve “treatment target” which is disease remission or low disease activity.
-In addition to disease activity, treatment modification should account for comorbidities, radiographic progression, and safety/toxicity of medications.
+In addition to disease activity, treatment modification should account for comorbidities, radiographic progression, and safety/toxicity of medications, health insurance status, and other factors.

 What happens to patients with rheumatoid arthritis?

 RA is a chronic, progressive disease.
 If not optimally treated, RA can lead to significant pain and disability.
 Clinical and radiographic outcomes have improved with aggressive, early initiation of treatment, establishing target goals, and frequent and regular monitoring.
 Patients with RA are at increased risk of infections, lymphoproliferative conditions, pulmonary disease, cardiovascular disease, and osteoporosis.
-These increased risks may be attributed to the chronicity of active disease, but may also be complicated by the therapies.
+These increased risks may be attributed to the chronicity of active disease, but may also be complicated by therapies (e.g., osteoporosis with prolonged glucocorticoid use, etc.).

-RA is particularly associated with an increased risk of coronary artery disease, and medications such as glucocorticoids and NSAIDs may also increase this risk.
-Aggressively treating RA with DMARDs and screening for hyperlipidemia, smoking, and diabetes, has been shown to reduce the risk of coronary artery disease.
+RA is associated with an increased risk of coronary artery disease, and medications such as glucocorticoids and NSAIDs may increase this risk.
+Aggressively treating RA with DMARDs, screening for hyperlipidemia and diabetes, and smoking cessation have been shown to reduce the risk of coronary artery disease.
 Osteoporosis is another major comorbidity in RA.
-Patients should take adequate calcium and vitamin D and have bone mineral density testing to further guide osteoporosis management.
+Patients should take adequate calcium and vitamin D and have bone mineral density testing as clinically indicated, with appropriate follow up management.

 How to utilize team care?

-Coordination is required between the patient’s rheumatologist and primary care physician.
+Coordination between the patient’s rheumatologist, primary care provider, and other specialists is required for optimal outcomes.
 Frequently, patients have cardiovascular, ophthalmologic, pulmonary comorbidities, or toxicities from medications and require referrals to specialists.
-Coordination with an orthopedic surgeon for damaged joints or a neurosurgeon for suspected cervical subluxation may also be necessary.
-Physical therapy, occupational therapy and psychosocial support are adjunctive therapeutic options for RA patients.
+Consultations with an orthopedic surgeon for damaged joints or a neurosurgeon for suspected cervical subluxation may also be necessary.
+Physical therapy, occupational therapy and psychosocial support are adjunctive therapeutic options to improve pain and function for RA patients.

 Are there clinical practice guidelines to inform decision making?

-The American College of Rheumatology (ACR) and the European League Against Rheumatism (EULAR) have developed recommendations on the management of patients with RA.
+The American College of Rheumatology (ACR) and the European League Against Rheumatism (EULAR) have developed multiple documents that include recommendations on the management of patients with RA.

 Copyright © 2017, 2014 Decision Support in Medicine, LLC.
 All rights reserved.